 In Africa, it provides up to 50 per cent of daily calories for many families.

-• Industrial Uses: Factories turn cassava into starch for food, paper, textiles, and ethanol.
+- Industrial Uses: Factories turn cassava into starch for food, paper, textiles, and ethanol.
 This creates jobs and connects farmers to larger markets.
+Learn more about the industrial applications of cassava.

 Cassava Safety Basics